In Defense of Unschooling

 Did I mention the drive home was three hours long?
 My husband and I answered a LOT of questions.

-Since that weekend, we have checked out books on Pearl Harbor, bombers and WWII from the library, looked at pictures from the visit to Pearl Harbor my husband made on our honeymoon, had countless discussions and looked up a number of facts online.
+Since that weekend, we have checked out books on Pearl Harbor, bombers and WWII from the library, looked at pictures from the visit to Pearl Harbor my husband and I made on our honeymoon, had countless discussions and looked up a number of facts online.
 Did you know that before the Japanese surrendered that the Imperial Army used a flag different than the one it flies today?
 I’ve studied WWII history dozens of time throughout my educational journey and nobody ever mentioned the significance of the retirement of the Hinomaru or Rising Sun (or perhaps they did but I never felt compelled to commit that information to memory).
 Just today, my boys decided they were going to do a reanctment of their own.
 They came into the kitchen looking for their world map and US placemats so they could use them as a reference during their “war” with Japan.
 They had planes and army men scattered throughout their playroom.

 My point is this: without even trying my son recreated an entire lesson on World War II simply because he was curious.
 He touched upon several of the subjects you mentioned in your comment: math, history, geography, political and social science.
 We even managed to include a little science when my youngest’s line of questioning took us in a different direction: Why are the ‘bombs’ not making craters?
 Why does it feel hot when the explosions happen?
 Why is it so loud?
 They didn’t need teachers to steer their curiosity, lecture them or probe them with specific questions leading to the “right” answers, the ones that will show up on “the test.”
 Nobody made them do worksheets or needed to assign a research project to ensure they would complete their required reading.